Leonardo (2011 TV series): Production

 Leonardo began as a novel outline by Tom Mason and Dan Danko portraying Leonardo da Vinci as a "teenage Renaissance Batman".
 Although never actually used in a book, Mason and Danko were able to interest the BBC in their unpublished story idea.
 It was optioned by the BBC in late 2009 and the pre-production was completed by summer 2010.
 The first series of Leonardo was shot on location in South Africa throughout the second half of 2010.
-A second series was completed on location in Cape Town and was aired in 2012.
-Roxane Hayward, Bart Fouche, Katie McGlynn and Pam St. Clement guest-starred in the second series.

 A second series premiered on the CBBC on 20 September 2012, starting with episodes one and two being shown back to back as an hour-long instalments called Illusion.
-For Series 2, actor James Clyde replaced Alistair McGowan in the role of Piero de' Medici.
+The second series was completed on location in Cape Town.
+For series 2, actor James Clyde replaced Alistair McGowan in the role of Piero de' Medici.
+Roxane Hayward, Bart Fouche, Katie McGlynn and Pam St. Clement guest-starred in the second series.